quaderno/quaderno-edd/readme.txt

 = 1.12 =
 * Always show business name field
 * Move placeholders to descriptions
-* Fix: use payment date on invoices
+* Fix: Use payment date on invoices
-* Fix: problem with edd_get_payment
+* Fix: Problem with edd_get_payment
-* Fix: credit notes for recurring payments are not issued
+* Fix: Credit notes for recurring payments are not issued
 * New: Edit VAT numbers
+* Fix: VAT number is not stored after a PayPal payment

 = 1.11 =
 * New: Compatibility with EDD 2.7